 Have you been making Homemade Lotion, Homemade Vaseline, Homemade Lip Balm, Homemade Shaving Cream, and other natural health and beauty products for yourself?
-I've been enjoying all my homemade goodies ever since we started making/using them.
+I’ve been enjoying all my homemade goodies ever since we started making/using them.
 But what about natural products for baby?

-He deserves the best too, and if you are already making them for yourself you will have most of the ingredients needed to make this best diaper rash cream for your little!
+He deserves the best too and if you are already making them for yourself, you will have most of the ingredients needed to make this best diaper rash cream for your little!

 This recipe is cloth diaper approved (even for cheap cloth diapers!).
 It shouldn't build up and if you are having problems with it you can run your diapers in a vinegar and baking soda wash to clean them up.

-Best Diaper Rash Cream
+The Best Homemade Diaper Rash Cream

 What You Need:

-- 1 tbsp. beeswax
+- 1 tbsp.
+Beeswax (Where to Buy)

 In a saucepan, melt the shea butter, coconut oil, and beeswax together.
+No need to boil, just need to get everything melted together.

 Remove from heat.
 Add in the vegetable glycerin.